brijins/kceve-kvm-switch/README.md

-The code and configguration I used to setup KCEVE kvm switch with pikvm.
+The code and configuration I used to setup KCEVE kvm switch with pikvm.

 Please feel free to use.